LucasDaSilva96/Expense-Tracker-App/README.md

-# Expense Tracker - your new way so save money
+# Expense Tracker - your new way to save money